abisummers/abisummers.github.io/src/content/guide/taking-the-metro.md

 ### Get in contact

 Do you have any questions about the Paris metro system?
-Feel free to get in contact!
+Feel free to get in contact via Instagram at **[@abiguides](https://www.instagram.com/abiguides/)**!

 I love talking about the metro, and public transport in general because of the positive impact on the environment and the convenience of it.
 I love the buzz of passing through busy stations while everyone is doing their own thing, living their own life.